 In the spirit of "inventing tomorrow," Charles Fowler left another kind of legacy, a Fund for Innovation in Arts Education to support continuing public discourse and publication.
-A colloquium that bears his name--the Charles Fowler Colloquium for Innovation in Arts Education--has been a regular outreach event of the Performing Arts Library at the University of Maryland.
-Beginning in 1993, the colloquia evolved in scope to address all the fine and performing arts, with a growing participation among the arts disciplines, the community, and the schools.
-Copies of the proceedings from these colloquia, published as volumes in the State-of-the-Arts Series, are available for sale as follows:
+A colloquium that bears his name – the Charles Fowler Colloquium for Innovation in Arts Education – was an outreach event of the Michelle Smith Performing Arts Library until 2003.
+The colloquium evolved in scope to address all of the fine and performing arts, with a growing participation among the arts disciplines, the community, and the schools.
+The proceedings for five of the colloquia were published as volumes in the State-of-the-Arts Series:

 - Winds of Change, 1993

 - Cross Currents: Setting an Agenda for Music Education in Community Culture, 1995

 - Music Education as Praxis: Reflecting on Music-Making as Human Action, 1997

 - Enlightened Advocacy: Implications of Research for Arts Education Policy and Practice, 1999